 Professor Paolo Davide Farah (PhD, PhD, LL.M, J.D.) is Founder, President and Director of gLAWcal – Global Law Initiatives for Sustainable Development (United Kingdom) and he works at West Virginia University (WV, USA) and teaches climate change, trade, energy and environmental law and policy.

 Professor Farah is an expert in the interaction among trade, economic globalization and non trade concerns, such as sustainable development, energy, environment and human rights with a special focus on China and other Asian countries.

-He is also Principal Investigator (Honorary Position) of gLAWcal – Global Law Initiatives for Sustainable Development (United Kingdom) for the EU commission funded research projects POREEN and LIBEAC.
+He is also Principal Investigator of gLAWcal – Global Law Initiatives for Sustainable Development (United Kingdom) for the EU commission funded research projects EPSEI, POREEN and LIBEAC.

-He acts as an Editor-in-Chief and Director of the Book Series “Transnational Law and Governance”, of the Book Series of “Global Law and Sustainable Development” both published by Routledge (UK) and Editor-in-Chief of the Book Series on Studies on Globalization for Wolters Kluwer (CEDAM) for Books in Italian, French, German, Spanish, Portuguese and other non-English languages.
+He acts as an Editor-in-Chief of the Book Series “Transnational Law and Governance”, of the Book Series “Global Law and Sustainable Development” both published by Routledge (UK) and Editor-in-Chief of the Book Series on Studies on Globalization for Wolters Kluwer) which can publish Books in Italian, French, German, Spanish, Portuguese and other languages.

 During the academic year 2011-2012, he was a Visiting Scholar at Harvard Law School, East Asian Legal Studies Program.
 Previously, he spent more than four years in Beijing coordinating EU Commission research projects in collaboration with Chinese Universities such as Tsinghua University Law School, Peking University, China-EU School of Law, Beijing Foreign Studies University, Shanghai JiaoTong University.
 He is Visiting Professor in different Chinese Universities.
 He was individually awarded of the Science & Technology Fellowship (STF) Program in China funded by the European Union and the European Commission Delegation to China and Mongolia.
 He was also EU Commission Marie Curie Fellow at Tsinghua University School of Law, THCEREL – Center for Environmental, Natural Resources & Energy Law in Beijing (China) and at the Department of Philosophy, at the CRAES – Chinese Research Academy on Environmental Sciences in Beijing (China), at Peking University School of Government and at Beijing Normal University, Department of Business and Economics.
-In the Fall 2004, Professor Farah was also a Fellow at the Institute of International Economic Law (IIEL), Georgetown University Law Center, Washington DC, USA.
+In the Fall 2004, Professor Farah was also a Resident Fellow at the Institute of International Economic Law (IIEL), Georgetown University Law Center, Washington DC, USA.

-He is the Scientific Director and Program Co-ordinator of the Summer School held at Peking University School of Government with two parallel curricula: “Summer Institute on Climate Change and Environmental Protection” (SICCEP) and “Summer Institute on Intellectual Property Rights and China” (IP-China).
-Paolo is a Consultant for the European Commission in Brussels (2007 – present) and TAIEX-Technical Assistance Information Exchange of the European Commission (EU law implementation in new member States such as Cyprus and Slovak Republic); International Consultant and Legal Advisor for a project by United Nations Development Program (UNDP) to assist and assess the accession of Belarus to the WTO (in particular the TRIPs agreement) and to verify whether the commitments taken by Belarus within the framework of the Customs Union of Belarus, Kazakhstan and the Russian Federation are in compliance with the future potential accession to the WTO.
+He is the Scientific Director and Program Coordinator of the Summer School held at Peking University School of Government with two parallel curricula: “Summer Institute on Climate Change and Environmental Protection” (SICCEP) and “Summer Institute on Intellectual Property Rights and China” (IP-China).
+He has been a Consultant for the European Commission in Brussels) and TAIEX-Technical Assistance Information Exchange of the European Commission (EU law implementation in new member States such as Cyprus and Slovak Republic); International Consultant and Legal Advisor for a project by United Nations Development Program (UNDP) to assist and assess the accession of Belarus to the WTO (in particular the TRIPs agreement) and to verify whether the commitments taken by Belarus within the framework of the Customs Union of Belarus, Kazakhstan and the Russian Federation are in compliance with the future potential accession to the WTO.
 He had been Consultant (2007-2009) for the Italian Ministry of the Economic Development and Commerce and for the OECD (Organization for Economic Cooperation and Development).
-Paolo also worked at the Legal Affairs Division of the World Trade Organization in Geneva, and was an Associate Lawyer of Baker & McKenzie Law Firm, Milan Branch (2003-2005), Professor Farah has collaborated in different roles with the European Union Chamber of Commerce in Beijing (China), the China-Italy Chamber of Commerce (CICC) in Beijing (China), Freshfields Bruckhaus Deringer – International Law Firm in Beijing (China), Assolombarda (Italian Entrepreneurial Association of Lombardy Region - the largest regional Entrepreneurial Association of Confindustria), ANCI (Italian Association for Shoes Producers), Chamber of Commerce in Milan, Banca Popolare di Milano.
+Professor Farah also worked at the Legal Affairs Division of the World Trade Organization in Geneva,was an Associate Lawyer of Baker & McKenzie Law Firm, Milan Branch (2003-2005), Professor Farah has collaborated in different roles with the European Union Chamber of Commerce in Beijing (China), the China-Italy Chamber of Commerce (CICC) in Beijing (China), Freshfields Bruckhaus Deringer – International Law Firm in Beijing (China), Assolombarda (Italian Entrepreneurial Association of Lombardy Region - the largest regional Entrepreneurial Association of Confindustria), ANCI (Italian Association for Shoes Producers), Chamber of Commerce in Milan, Banca Popolare di Milano.